Volunteer Commitment Overview

 • The names of each week’s Onsite Volunteers are posted on the schedule on the bulletin board.

 2. Onsite Volunteer duties are supervisory duties.
-Planet Homeschool is a co-op, which means that everyone should plan to cooperate with setup, takedown, and cleanup.
+Planet Homeschool is a co-op, which means that everyone should plan to cooperate with setup, cleanup, and room transitions.

-• Students on site for the first period should plan to arrive by 9 AM in order to help set up our classrooms and the common areas.
+• Students on site for the first period should arrive by 9 AM in order to set up our co-op’s classrooms and the common areas.

-• All students on site should plan to help with transitions during the 5-minute breaks between classes.
+• All students on site are responsible for classroom transitions during the 5-minute breaks between classes.

-• All students on site should plan to help with setting up and cleaning up the Fellowship Hall before and after the lunch period.
+• All students on site are responsible for set up and clean up of the Fellowship Hall before and after the lunch period.

-• Students on site for the fourth period should plan to stay for up to 30 minutes at the end of the day for takedown and cleanup.
+• Students on site for the fourth period will stay for at least 15 minutes and up to 30 minutes at the end of the day for cleanup.

 • If everyone participates, takedown and cleanup can usually be completed in 15 minutes or less, but particularly messy days may take more time, so plan for it.